WisamTa/Contact-book/README.md

 and few other  famous websites for helping coders and explaining the concepts widely.

+# Testing

 # Validator Testing

 - Valid code, passed on pep8
 ![This is an image](assest/images/Pep8.PNG)

 # Bugs
+- One bug i would mention is that when start working, it's important to make sure about the connections between gspread and github via API by typing the command pip3 install -r requirements.txt
-No bugs left on the deplyed verstion.
+- No bugs left on the deplyed verstion.

 # Deployment